4 Charming Places to Visit in the Cotswolds

 Arlington Row, comprising 14th century wool store cottages which were converted for weavers in the 17th century, is perhaps the most photographed and famous view in Bibury.
 An exemplary representation of traditional Cotswold architecture, the steeply pitched roofs, stone walls, and quaint gardens of these cottages are so treasured that the presence of a yellow car made national news before it was vandalized to the dismay of its elderly owner.

 While wandering around this village you’ll stumble upon the Bibury Trout Farm, which is one of Britain's oldest after being founded in 1902.
 Admission to explore the farm and feed the trout is £7.50, and from there you can pay additional fees to fish in the pond, play mini golf, and host a barbecue.
-You’re also welcome to eat at the cafe or enter the gift shop to purchase fresh and smoked trout without having to pay.
+You’re also welcome to eat at the cafe or enter the gift shop to purchase fresh and smoked trout without having to pay for admission.
 This charming farm offers a glimpse into the rural practices and traditions of the Cotswolds, with the fish growing through every stage of life on this working trout farm.

 Other points of interest include the Swan Hotel and the Saxon church, St. Mary's, which dates back to the 8th century.
 Located on the enchanting banks of the River Coln, the Swan Hotel is one of the only places to stay in Bibury and often hosts weddings and other intimate events.
-Aside from the trout farm, this is another food option in Bibury if you’re feeling a bit peckish during this stop.
+Aside from the trout farm, this is another food option if you’re feeling a bit peckish during this stop.

 Bourton-on-the-Water

-FROM: Bibury (12:40 PM)
+FROM: Bibury (12:40 PM) (Bibury)

-TO: Bourton-on-the-Water (1:05 PM)
+TO: Bourton-on-the-Water (1:05 PM) (Bourton-on-the-Water)

-TRANSPORTATION: Minibus provided by GetYourGuide tour (25 min, direct route)
+TRANSPORTATION: Minibus provided by GetYourGuide tour (25 min, direct route, $118.40 total)

 Next up on this tour is the “Venice of the Cotswolds,” lovely Bourton-on-the-Water built around the River Windrush.
 With water flowing through the center, the village is flanked by wide village greens and crossed by several low, arched stone bridges.
 The buildings themselves are constructed from honey-colored Cotswold stone, lending the overall landscape a warm and inviting atmosphere.
-Offering the most activities of any stop on this itinerary, you could spend your time:

-Instead of doing any of the above activities, my best friend and I spent our time exploring the shops of Bourton-on-the-Water before grabbing a bite to eat.
+Offering the most activities of any stop during your Cotswolds tour, in Bourton-on-the-Water you could pursue a variety of plans.
+Instead of doing any of the above activities, however, my best friend and I spent our time exploring the shops of Bourton-on-the-Water before grabbing a bite to eat.
 We each ended up leaving with travel-sized vials of fragrance from The Cotswold Perfumery.
 I love purchasing perfume as a creative way to remember my adventures, especially since scent is strongly linked to memory!
 Opting for a sophisticated cymbeline scent, I walked out with a Chypre fragrance blending sandalwood, vetivert, and oakmoss.

 Lunch — The Chip Shed

-If your stomach is growling at this point you’re in luck, The Chip Shed serves up award winning fish and chips with a wide selection of wine, ale and fizz to accompany the great British dish.
-The sustainable, wild caught fish is prepared and cooked fresh in house every day, so you can’t go wrong with their traditional cod plate.
 The batter is light and crisp, yet doesn’t overpower the soft, flaky meat of the whitefish within.
-The freshly cup chips are the perfect side pairing for a dish you need to eat at least once while visiting England!
+The freshly cut chips are the perfect side pairing for a dish you need to eat at least once while visiting England!
 The menu also contains vegetarian meals and a children’s section, meaning this family-friendly restaurant should be able to accommodate the preferences of anyone in your party!

 Stow-on-the-Wold

-FROM: Bourton-on-the-Water (2:35 PM)
+FROM: Bourton-on-the-Water (2:35 PM) (Bourton-on-the-Water)

-TO: Stow-on-the-Wold (2:45 PM)
+TO: Stow-on-the-Wold (2:45 PM) (Stow-on-the-Wold)

-TRANSPORTATION: Minibus provided by GetYourGuide tour (10 min, direct route)
+TRANSPORTATION: Minibus provided by GetYourGuide tour (10 min, direct route, $118.40 total)

 Last but not least, Stow-on-the-Wold is the final stop on your tour of the Cotswolds.
 Dating back to the Norman era, its strategic location at the junction of major roads made it an important trading center, with the central market square serving as a testament to the town’s economic prosperity.